syncfusion-content/winui-docs/winui/Scheduler/Appointments.md

 ---
 layout: post
 title: Appointments | events | WinUI | Scheduler | Syncfusion
-description: Learn how to plan, configure and manage all day, recurrence and spanning appointments in Syncfusion WinUI Scheduler (SfScheduler)
+description: Learn how to plan, configure and manage all day, recurrence, and spanning appointments in the Syncfusion WinUI Scheduler (SfScheduler)
 platform: winui
 control: Scheduler
 documentation: ug